itswayan/wayan-git/README.md

-- 👋 Hi, I’m @wayan-git
+- 👋 Hi, I’m wayan
-- 👀 I’m interested in mobile app
+- 👀 I’m interested in cyber security and sofware development
-- 🌱 I’m currently learning flutter and design UI for mobile apps
+- 🌱 I’m currently learning python
-- 📫 nandawayan37@gmail.com
+- 📫 nandawayan31@gmail.com

 <!---
 wayan-git/wayan-git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.